arewm/TOP-python/submission/README.txt

 #########

-To execute the test case, from the current directory, use the command:
+To execute the test case, from the root directory, use the command:
     python compile_top.py top_compiler/tester.py --library top_compiler/test_api/api.py

 This will create a `top_compiled` folder within `top_compiler` containing the compiled tester.py file.